MrAl3x0/lexai/README.md

     ```
     OPENAI_API_KEY="your_openai_api_key_here"
     ```
-    Replace `"Your OpenAI API Key Here"` with your actual API key.
+    Replace `"your_openai_api_key_here"` with your actual API key.
 The quotes are optional but good practice if your key contains special characters.
 3.  **Ensure `.env` is in `.gitignore`:** The `.gitignore` file in this repository should already include `.env` to prevent it from being accidentally committed.

 #### 4. Run the Application